Syllabus resources

 Our credit hour policy needs to be stated clearly in each syllabus.
 Policy language and syllabus template language for various kinds of courses (4-credit, 2-credit, Independent Study, etc.) are available on this page of the Augustana catalog.

-We have a responsibility to care for one another and our larger community by following all current safety protocols outlined in the Augie Strong expectations.
-These are outlined at www.augustana.edu/augustana-strong.
-If a student fails to comply with all Augie Strong expectations in this course even after being reminded, they will be asked to leave the classroom and information on the incident may be shared with the Dean of Students Office.
-You can also report concerns about others’ adherence to COVID protocols here.
-Full information on safety protocols and expectations can be found at www.augustana.edu/augustana-strong
+We have a responsibility to care for one another and our larger community by following all safety protocols and expectations.
+If a student fails to comply with community expectations in a course even after being reminded, they will be asked to leave the classroom and information on the incident may be shared with the Dean of Students Office.

 Basic needs

-Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the Dean of Students for support.
+Any student who has difficulty affording groceries or accessing sufficient food to eat every day is urged to utilize the Campus Cupboard in the basement of the Bahl's Leadership Center 3-5 pm Monday - Thursday.
+Students who lack a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact Jennie Hemingway, Title IX Chief Coordinator, for support.

 Honor Code and academic integrity